kwchurch/gft/doc/sections/installation.md

 If you have limited disk space in your home directory, you might want to use symbolic links to point them to some place with more disk space.

 <p>
-If you want to use $gft/datasets/VAD, see <a href="../../datasets/VAD">instructions for reconstituing VAD</a>.
+If you want to use $gft/datasets/VAD, see <a href="../../datasets/VAD">instructions for reconstituting VAD</a>.